SchmidtDSE/afscgap/paper/paper.md

  - Run single-threaded and synchronous.
  - Aggregate hauls as points in visualization due to data limitation.
- - Ignore hauls if entirelly excluded by NOAA.
+ - Ignore hauls if entirely excluded by NOAA.

 # Acknowledgements
 Thanks to: